 Wendee is currently a co-investigator in a five year (2011 – 2016) SSHRC – Community-University Research Alliance Program (CURA) project “Rural and Northern Response to Intimate Partner Violence” on behalf of the RESOLVE (Research and Education for Solutions to Violence and Abuse) Tri-provincial Research Network at the University of Regina.

-Some of her previous research projects included a Canadian International Development Agency (CIDA) – UPCD Program, Rural Community Water Conservation Project (Canada & Chile), a SSHRC – (CURA) project entitled “The Healing Journey” (a longitudinal study following the healing journey of women who had been abused by their intimate partners), plus research looking at the health and program needs of Aboriginal grandmothers caring for their grandchildren.
+Some of her previous research projects included a Canadian International Development Agency (CIDA) – UPCD Program, Rural Community Water Conservation Project (Canada & Chile) that involved working to establish more women in the water industries and corporations in Chile, a SSHRC – (CURA) project entitled “The Healing Journey” (a longitudinal study following the healing journey of women who had been abused by their intimate partners) through RESOLVE, plus research looking at the health and program needs of Aboriginal grandmothers caring for their grandchildren.

-Dr. Kubik has published articles about farm women’s work and health, food sustainability, climate-induced water stress and missing Indigenous women.
+Dr. Kubik has published articles about farm women’s work and health, Aboriginal women’s health, food sustainability, climate-induced water stress and missing Indigenous women.
 She has presented her research and spoken about women’s issues at conferences in Canada, Australia, Sweden, Finland, the Netherlands, and the United States.